 In-coming 9th gradersfutur (e English 9 students):

-Your summer reading assignment is to read at least one book from the English 9 Summer Reading LIST (link below.)
+Your summer reading assignment is to read at least one book from the English 9 Summer Reading LIST (See link below.)
 In the Fall, you will be asked to reflect upon and write about this book.
-See the English 9 Summer Reading Project FLYER (link below) for more info.
+See the English 9 Summer Reading (SR) Assignment (link below) for more info.

 English 9 Honors students:

 You must read The Absolutely True Diary of a Part-time Indian by Sherman Alexie and then a 2nd book of your choice (not necessarily from the 9th grade SR List).
 We encourage you to read something exciting and challenging.
 See the English 9 Honors Summer Reading (SR) Assignment and English 9 Honors (SR) Book Review below for more info.